Nicolai-Electronics/tanmatsu-documentation/src/index.md

 Or converted back into USD: $ 70,56

 We are looking into utilizing a distribution center in the USA to allow spreading the processing fee across multiple orders.

+### Price increase after pre-order period ends

+If you're still in doubt, grab your chance now as we will (unfortunately have to) increase the price of Tanmatsu slightly after the pre-order period ends.

 ## Features